 With the rise of social media and transparency, companies are starting to take CSR more seriously.
 After all, trading responsibly looks good and can increase sales!
 Did you know that, according to the UK Small Business Consortium, 88% of consumers are “more likely to buy from a company that supports and engages in activities to improve society”?

 Make your CSR activities more than a sales and PR exercise

 If you are looking to garner internal support within your company or board for CSR activities, it’s easy to look at numbers like that 88% figure and focus purely on “selling” the idea of CSR as an investment in sales and public relations.
 But it’s vital for everyone in the organisation – from management through to every stakeholder – to understand that a CSR policy can have much more far-reaching benefits for the company and for the wider society that supports it.

 CSR can deliver much more than positive customer perception!
 Here are the five major ways that CSR does good for a business and its wider environment:

 1) Employee Engagement

-Involving employees in CSR activities can assist with team building, improve motivation and allow employees to develop new skills, all of which can lead to improved productivity.
+Involving employees in corporate social responsibility activities can assist with team building, improve motivation and allow employees to develop new skills, all of which can lead to improved productivity.
 Employee involvement also helps retain staff: remember, happy employees tend to be proud employees with a deeper level of loyalty to the organisation!